 This Scandinavian-Style home presents with dark wooden walls that stand in contrast with the surrounding frozen tundra.
 It represents a warm embrace that is welcoming and hospitable from the surrounding harsh weather.

 This charming dark house in the middle of a frozen tundra has Gable roofing paired with small square windows for a modern effect.
-It is a beacon of rest and reprieve from the tundra but at the same time incorporates the beauty of its surrounding to the welcome it gives you.
+It is a beacon of rest and reprieve from the tundra but at the same time incorporates the beauty of its surroundings to the welcome it gives you.